Join the Global Breast Cancer Movement

 Disease-Free Survival Rate

 Chemotherapy given over a shorter (more condensed) time period compared to standard therapy.
-The frequency of treatment sessions is increased, but the length of the treatment period is shortened.
+The frequency of treatment sessions is increased, so the length of the treatment period is shortened.

 Duct (Milk Duct, Mammary Duct)